wifi-sweet-spot/ns3/README.md

 Author's self-archive version: PENDING

-`wifi-central-controlled-aggregation_v199b.cc` is the ns3 file used for the paper.
+`wifi-central-controlled-aggregation_v199.cc` is the main ns3 file used for the paper.

+`wifi-central-controlled-aggregation_v215.cc` has also been used.

 In addition, for some tests, these other versions with other coefficients have been employed:
 ```